bravokid47/metaSpectraST/README.md

 When this step is done, it produces three types of output file in the working directory.
 The file ```bar.splib``` is the spectra library in a binary format.
 The ```bar.sptxt``` is a human-readable version of the bar.splib.
 The files ```bar.spidx``` and ```bar.pepidx``` are indices on the precursor m/z value and peptide, respectively.
 The file ```grandConsensus.sptxt``` is the library of consensus spectra, which will be used in the subsequent steps.
 A library of consensus spectra in .mgf format is also produced, named as ```grandConsensus.mgf```.

 ## Step 2: profiling samples
-Consensus spectrum created in step 1 can be quantified by counting the the number (spectral count, SC) or intentisity (spectral index, SI<sub>N</sub>) of the replicate spectra (raw spectra) in the corresponding spectral cluster in the sample.
+Consensus spectrum created in step 1 can be quantified by counting the number (spectral count, SC) or intensity (spectral index, SI<sub>N</sub>) of the replicate spectra (raw spectra) in the corresponding spectral cluster in the sample.
 Quantified consensus spectra can then be used to profile the samples.

 **Spectral count-based (SC) profiling**